ESAPI/esapi-java-legacy/README.md

 ### What about the issues still located on Google Code?
 All issues from Google Code have been migrated to GitHub issues.
 We now use GitHut Issues for reporting everything *except* security vulnerabilities.
-Other bug tracking sites are undoubtably more advanced, but as developers, we do not want to spent time having to close issues from multiple bug-tracking systems.
+Other bug tracking sites are undoubtedly more advanced, but as developers, we do not want to spent time having to close issues from multiple bug-tracking systems.
 Therefore, until the synchronization happens with the Atlassian Jira instance that we have (but are not using; see GitHub issue #371), please